jopemachine-playground/mac-sync-config/README.md

    mac-sync [global options] command

 COMMANDS:
-   upload-configs, u    Upload local config files to remote download-configs, d  Download configs from remote sync-programs, s     Sync programs with remote clear-cache, c       Clear cache help, h              Shows a list of commands or help for one command
+   push                 Push local config files to remote pull                 Pull configs from remote sync-programs, s     Sync programs with remote clear-cache, c       Clear cache help, h              Shows a list of commands or help for one command